 Katie Heineman, Ph.D.

-Dr. Katie Heineman serves San Diego Zoo Global as the Database Research Coordinator for Plant Conservation, with a dual appointment at the Center for Plant Conservation.
+Dr. Katie Heineman serves San Diego Zoo Global as a Scientist for Plant Conservation, with a dual appointment at the Center for Plant Conservation.
 She is responsible for ensuring quality of database records and data analysis for ongoing research projects in restoration and rare plant conservation.
 She has a strong interest in improving access to biological data for conservation research and promoting cooperative research among institutions.

 Katie is currently working with the Center for Plant Conservation and their participating institutions to update, expand, and manage their Rare Plants Database (saveplants.org).
 She is also working with the Native Plant Seed Bank to streamline the storage and analysis of seed collection and germination records.
 Finally, Katie is analyzing the results of a multi-year coastal sage scrub restoration experiment, which evaluates the effect of native plant diversity on ecosystem resilience to invasion in the Lake Hodges area of San Diego County.